 Qantas Frequent Flyer, American Airlines AAdvantage and Alaska Airlines Mileage Plan are the three main frequent flyer program partners for Fiji Airways, so if you’re looking to target Fiji Airways for a trip to Fiji, Qantas Points will get you there.

-Emirates have a unique network for relatively easily allowing you to travel into 2nd and 3rd tier cities in Europe and North Africa with just one stop – and although redemption availability is usually not great, there are opportunities to redeem Qantas Points on Emirates that are otherwise not widely available if you started to work with alternative frequent flyer programs.
+Emirates have a unique network that allows for relatively seamless travel into 2nd and 3rd tier cities in Europe and North Africa – redemption availability from New Zealand is usually good, and flights are available from Auckland and Christchurch.

 Other options include partner redemptions with Cathay Pacific from Auckland to Hong Kong, and American Airlines from Auckland to Los Angeles.

 5. Increase your chances of using your Qantas Points by planning ahead

 Qantas Frequent Flyer members have access to the redemption seats made available by Qantas earlier than their oneworld partners – at 353 days out from travel.